Resistance (2020 film): Plot

-The film opens in 1938, in Munich, Nazi Germany.
+The film opens in 1938, in Berlin, Nazi Germany.
 Nazi Brown Shirts invade the home of a young Jewish girl, Elsbeth, and kill her parents.

 In Strasbourg, France, 1939, a young Marcel Marceau works unfulfilled in his father's butcher shop.
-Despite growing Nazi power, he is disconnected from their atrocities, and is instead eager to pursue the arts, especially mime and painting.
+Despite growing Nazi power threats beyond Germany, he is disconnected from their atrocities, and is instead eager to pursue the arts, especially mime and painting.
 He performs impressions of Charlie Chaplin (the visual similarities between Chaplin and Adolf Hitler — especially the toothbrush moustache — are a recurring motif) at his local cabaret, much to his father's disapproval.
 He admires a local girl, Emma, and hopes to marry her.

-Marcel's cousin, Georges, involves himself with a Jewish arm of the French Resistance.
+Marcel's cousin, Georges, involves himself with Jews preparing for the likelihood of German invasion.
 Georges and Emma bring a Scout troop of 123 Jewish orphans to Strasbourg, where they take up residence in a local castle.
 Initially terrified and withdrawn, the children soon adapt to their new situation, aided by the comic talents of Marceau.
 His bond with Emma deepens, and they fall in love.

-After Germany's invasion of Poland in autumn 1939, Marcel and Emma become more heavily involved with the Resistance.
+After Germany's invasion of Poland in autumn 1939, the French Government looks to move populations away from border regions like Strasbourg.
+Following the German occupation of France, Marcel and Emma become heavily involved with Jewish Resistance.
 The Jewish children are distributed in smaller groups within the community to minimise their visibility; some are sent to local churches, and others to Jewish families.
 Marcel and Emma maintain contact with Elsbeth.

 After 1941, Marceau's story intertwines with the menacing Klaus Barbie, who arrives in Lyon in 1942 during the Nazi occupation of southern France.
 His aim is to eliminate the Resistance, a mission that he conducts ruthlessly by bribing collaborators and conducting brutal executions in an empty swimming pool at Gestapo Headquarters.
 Later, Barbie gains notoriety as "The Butcher of Lyon".